Web Loom logo

 The ViewModel is the presentation logic layer in MVVM architecture.
 It sits between your Model (domain logic) and your View (UI), transforming domain data into view-ready state and translating user actions into domain operations.
 Most importantly, ViewModels are framework-agnostic—the same ViewModel can power a React component, a Vue component, an Angular component, or even vanilla JavaScript.

 In this chapter, we'll explore the ViewModel layer using real implementations from the GreenWatch greenhouse monitoring system.
-You'll see how ViewModels manage reactive state with RxJS observables, handle lifecycle concerns, and provide a clean contract for Views to consume.
+You'll see how ViewModels manage reactive state with @web-loom/signals-core signals, handle lifecycle concerns, and provide a clean contract for Views to consume.

 5.1 The ViewModel's Responsibilities